SoftwareDesignLab/Secure-Software-Self-Attestation/README.md

 - Include any catalog of security controls so long as they're in OSCAL Catalog JSON format
 - View Attestation Results graphically
 - Modular and ready to work with data generated from other sources such as a vulnerability scan
-- **WIP** Export results of the attestation as an OSCAL Assessment Results file
+- Export results of the attestation as an OSCAL Assessment Results file
-- **WIP** Save and load attestations to work on them later or make edits to existing ones
+- Save and load attestations to work on them later or make edits to existing ones
-- **WIP** Multiple attestations for different groups of software components or products
+- Multiple attestations for different groups of software components or products
-- **WIP** Development Framework for plugins to include

 ## Components
 For more details about each component please refer to the Readme files under each directory.